-As seen from \eqref{equ_R_decomp}, the total achievable rate can be a summation of the subrates of all data streams.
-Motivated by the idea of SIC for multiuser detection, we can first optimize the achievable subrate of the first data stream and then update $\mathbf{R}_1$.
-After some iterations, the optimal RF precoder design subproblem for the $n$th group of subarrays can be equivalently represented by
+In \eqref{equ_R_decomp}, the total achievable rate can be a summation of the subrates of all data streams.
+Motivated by the idea of SIC for multi-user detection, we can first optimize the achievable subrate of the first data stream and then update $\mathbf{R}_1$.
+After some iterations, the optimal RF precoder design subproblem for the $n$th group of sub-arrays can be equivalently represented by